kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/attach_mrna_to_zif268/purefrex/notes.rst

 2021/04/21:

-I'm coming back to this experiment after have don a lot of optimization with mWasabi, e.g. :expt:`101`.
+I'm coming back to this experiment after have done a lot of optimization with mWasabi, e.g. :expt:`101`.
 The main takeaways from that work are that I
 should: